Marie Beats Cancer, Then Helps Promote Life-Saving Screenings

 Watch Marie's story on NBC 5 Chicago's Making a Difference>>

-Marie credits her Swedish Medical Group Primary Care Physician and Dermatologist Dr. Emily Rubenstein with saving her life.
+Marie credits her Endeavor Health Medical Group Primary Care Physician and Dermatologist Dr. Emily Rubenstein with saving her life.
 “My primary care physician is an engaged listener,” Marie said.
 “Even though we don't typically talk about skin, I told him about a dry skin area above my lip that never seemed to heal.
 He took me seriously, even though many doctors had brushed off the comment as vanity, and sent me to Dr. Rubenstein to get her expert opinion and advice.
 I knew he was an incredible doc, but what happened next saved my life.”

 Dr. Rubenstein performed a biopsy that showed Marie had basal cell carcinoma.
 “Thankfully, I was able to have a MOHS surgical procedure to remove a patch of skin the size of a cigar butt from my face,” said Marie.
 “I was safe, but I wasn't the same.”